Jamaica Landmark Attractions

-From the longest stretch of sand in the country to the Bob Marley Museum, we take a look at the landmark attractions in Jamaica.
+From the longest stretch of sand in Jamaica to its longest mountain range, we take a look at the landmark attractions in Jamaica.

 Negril